AI Chat Paper

 Abstract

-Methods: Normal and DSS-induced Sprague-Dawley rats fed by 35% fructose diets were used to evaluate colon barrier functions.
+Normal and dextran sulfate sodium (DSS)-induced Sprague-Dawley rats fed by 35% fructose diets were used to evaluate colon barrier functions.
 Microbiome and metabolome were applied to screen potential biomarker bacteria and metabolites induced by fructose.
 HT-29 cells were applied to validate metabolite biomarker indoleacrylic acid (IAA) and indole-3-carboxaldehyde (I3A) function in colon barrier which impaired by fructose.

-Results: Fructose induced colon barrier dysfunction, aggravated colon impairment in DSS-induced rats.
+Fructose induced colon barrier dysfunction, aggravated colon impairment in DSS-induced rats.
 With fructose intake, the colon length shortened, goblet numbers declined, inflammation infiltration induced, inflammatory cytokines increased, and apoptosis signals upregulated in colon tissue.
 Moreover, fructose induced dysbiosis of microbiota and their metabolites.
-Adlercreutzia, Holdemania were screened out as potential bacteria biomarkers, IAA and I3A as tryptophan metabolites were selected as metabolite biomarkers inhibited by fructose.
-IAA and I3A treatment alleviated the impairment induced by fructose by increasing trans epithelial electric resistance (TEER) value, tight junction proteins (TJPs), and AhR activity in HT-29 cell.
+Adlercreutzia and Holdemania were screened out as potential bacteria biomarkers, IAA and I3A as tryptophan metabolites were selected as metabolite biomarkers inhibited by fructose.
+IAA and I3A treatment alleviated the impairment induced by fructose by increasing trans epithelial electric resistance value, tight junction proteins, and Aryl hydrocarbon receptor (AhR) activity in HT-29 cell.

 Electronic Supplementary Material